-Getting your business compliant with the GDPR can seem a daunting prospect, and it can be hard to see the benefits with the huge potential fines looming.
+Getting your business compliant with the GDPR can seem a daunting prospect.
+The media focused more on the negative side of the GDPR, portraying it as a burden for businesses.
+Therefore it can be hard to see the benefits with the huge potential fines looming.

-The trust is, the GDPR is actually a very positive thing for business, with opportunities to improve your reputation, foster trust, and target your marketing with more efficiency.
+The trust is, the GDPR is actually a very positive thing for business.
+With opportunities to improve your reputation, foster trust, and target your marketing more efficiently.

 Improve your reputation

 As a consumer, the GDPR is a much-needed protection, updating ineffective and out of date legislation.
 For many consumers, the ability to control the use of their personal data is a priority when choosing which businesses they purchase from.

 Consumers will be looking for fundamental signals that their personal data is properly managed and their privacy respected.
 Ensure your business has the following:

 - Cookie consent management, including options to select the types of cookies a user wishes to stop tracking.

 - Clear, easily understandable privacy policies and information notices.